-The rise in terror, sectarianism and social tensions in Egypt begs the question: can the Muslim Brotherhood be a stabilizing alternative to the radical methods of other Islamist groups, or does their political project represent a more sophisticated strategy towards repressive Islamic technocracy?
+The rise in terror, sectarianism and social tensions in Egypt begs the question: can the Muslim Brotherhood be a stabilizing alternative to Islamist violence, or does its political project represent a more sophisticated strategy towards repressive Islamic theocracy?

 The Muslim Brotherhood is a foremost demonstration of how the power of Islamic fundamentalism is in ideas rather than in organizations.
 After extended efforts to annihilate the organization by Egyptian authorities over the last nine decades, the movement’s substantial following and political presence in Egypt and in the Muslim world has persisted.
 The Arab Spring’s series of revolutions manifested itself in the triumph of the Brotherhood in Egypt with Mohammed Morsi’s presidential victory in June 2012, as well as electoral success among allied Islamist parties Tunisia, Morocco and Libya.
 Despite his short-lived throne, Morsi’s election was a regional breakthrough for the Brotherhood, who since its formation has been a leading movement for Sunni-Muslim revivalists throughout the Muslim world.

-Although the Muslim Brotherhood is a pan-Islamic political movement, this essay focuses on the group in Egypt, where it originated and where its regional headquarter in Cairo is located.
+Although the Muslim Brotherhood is a pan-Islamic political movement, I will in this essay focus on the group in Egypt, where it originated and where its regional headquarter in Cairo is located.
 Since Hassan al-Bannan’s founding in 1928, the Brotherhood has evolved significantly in the theological, political and strategic realm.
-Their current ideological identity and vision are nonetheless intertwined with the group’s preliminary struggles.
-This historic background is central in answering whether the Muslim Brotherhood is a revolutionary movement in its present form.
+Their current ideological identity and vision are nonetheless intertwined with the group’s preliminary struggles for Islamist independence.
+The group’s historic background is central in answering whether the Muslim Brotherhood is a revolutionary movement in its present form.

 A Conflicted, Divided Nation

 The Brotherhood was founded as an explicit revolutionary movement with the principal aim of uniting all Muslims under a caliphate; henceforth, their Salafi ideological foundation has inspired diverse Islamic fundamentalist groups, including terror-listed Jihadist organizations.
-The Brotherhood, though, is characterized by internal fractions with dissimilar ideological and political thought.
-Intellectual and positional disputes are present in most political organizations, especially the most doctrinal committed such as Marxist and Islamist groups.
-The Muslim Brotherhood, like most corresponding movements, seeks an outward facade of ideological unity.
-This is also true for virtually every revolutionary movement.
-Yet its diverse and fluctuating ideological interpretations are crucial to bear in mind when examining the current revolutionary prospects of a group that has been existed for nearly a century.
+The Brotherhood, though, is characterized by internal fractions with often divergent ideology.
+Intellectual and positional disputes are present in most political organizations, especially the most sectarian such as Marxist and Islamist groups.
+Like most doctrinaire movements, the Muslim Brotherhood, seeks an outward facade of ideological unity, which holds true for virtually every revolutionary movement.
+Yet its diverse and fluctuating ideological interpretations are crucial to bear in mind when examining the current revolutionary – and violent – prospects of a group that has existed for nearly a century.

 In recent years, the Brotherhood has sought to be regarded as a legitimate political party in Egypt and committed to human rights in the international community.
-The party is comparatively peaceful for its advocacy of Islamist orthodoxy, and it generally seeks to advance Muslim’s interest in compliance with democratic systems.
-Their strong parliamentary presence in several Middle Eastern nations is conjectural evidence of this.
+The party is comparatively peaceful for its advocacy of Sharia laws, and it officially profess to advance Muslim’s interest in compliance with democratic systems.
+Their strong parliamentary presence in several Arab nations is conjectural evidence of this.
 However, adverse tensions have long permeated the relations between Egyptian authorities and the more secular society, on the one hand, and the Brotherhood and their followers on the other.

 After the Supreme Council of the Armed Forces removed Morsi from power in July 2013 the polarization has further deepened.
-Official accusations that the Brotherhood is covertly anti-democratic and allied with domestic and regional terrorist organization are prevalent, despite strong repudiations from party officials.
+Official accusations that the Brotherhood is covertly anti-democratic and allied with domestic and regional terrorist organization are prevalent, despite repudiations from party officials.
 However, distrust of the movement is owing to its historically devout militant activities.
-Morsi’s removal, conducted by defense minister Abdul Fattah al-Sisi with the military council’s backing, was based on his alleged disregard of the Egyptian constitution.
+Morsi’s removal, conducted by defense minister Abdul Fattah al-Sisi with the military council’s backing, was partly justified by his disregard of the Egyptian constitution.